mlrun/mlrun/docs/training/working-with-data-and-model-artifacts.md

 ...
 ```

-This snippet will train a model using the data provided into `inputs` and pass the model to the rest of the pipeline using the `outputs`.
+This snippet trains a model using the data provided into `inputs` and passes the model to the rest of the pipeline using the `outputs`.

-### Input Data
+## Input Data

 The `inputs` parameter is a dictionary of key-value mappings.
-In this case, our input is our `dataset` (which is actually an output from a previous step).
-Within our training job, we can access the `dataset` input as an MLRun [DataItem](https://docs.mlrun.org/en/latest/concepts/data-items.html) (essentially a smart data pointer that provides convenience methods).
+In this case, the input is the `dataset` (which is actually an output from a previous step).
+Within the training job, you can access the `dataset` input as an MLRun [DataItem](https://github.com/mlrun/mlrun/pull/2166/concepts/data-items.html) (essentially a smart data pointer that provides convenience methods).

 For example, this Python training function is expecting a parameter called `dataset` that is of type `DataItem`.
-Within the function, we can get our training set as a Pandas dataframe via the following:
+Within the function, you can get the training set as a Pandas dataframe via the following:
 ```python
 import mlrun

 def train(context: mlrun.MLClientCtx, dataset: mlrun.DataItem, ...):
     df = dataset.as_df()
 ```
-Notice how this maps to the parameter `datasets` that we passed into our `inputs`.
+Notice how this maps to the parameter `datasets` that you passed into your `inputs`.

-### Output Model
+## Output Model

 The `outputs` parameter is a list of artifacts that were logged during the job.
-In this case, it is our newly trained `model`, however it could also be a dataset or plot.
+In this case, it is your newly trained `model`, however it could also be a dataset or plot.
 These artifacts are logged using the experiment tracking hooks via the MLRun execution context.

-One way to log models is via MLRun [Auto Logging](https://docs.mlrun.org/en/latest/concepts/auto-logging-mlops.html).
-This will save the model, test set, visualizations, and more as outputs.
+One way to log models is via MLRun [Auto Logging](https://github.com/mlrun/mlrun/pull/2166/concepts/auto-logging-mlops.html).
+This saves the model, tests set, visualizations, and more as outputs.
 Additionally, you can use manual hooks to save datasets and models.
 For example, this Python training function uses both auto logging and manual logging:
 ```python
 import mlrun
 from mlrun.frameworks.sklearn import apply_mlrun